reuk/parallel-reverb-raytracer/readme.md

 * Consider faster intersection-calcluation algorithms
     * Might actually end up slower due to increased divergence

-* Add a proper testing framework
-    * Aim for coverage of all the library-visible functions first
-    * Then for coverage of internal functions if time

 * low frequency estimation?
     * check limiting factors
     * look for different approaches